-SEC.
-6. National Computer Emergency Response Team ("NCERT") as the Centralized Information Security Incident Reporting Mechanism. - All covered CII Institutions shall:

-- 14a.
-Report all information security incidents affecting their institutions to the DICT's15Philippine National Computer Emergency Response Team, which shall be the16central authority for all Sectoral and Organizational CERTs in the country; - b.
-Submit an information security incident detection report to the NCERT within twenty-four (24) hours upon detection of the incident(s).
-The report shall contain basic information about the incident, such as: (1) date when the incident was first detected, (ii) nature of the information security incident, (iii) possible business processes and functions compromised, and (iv) agency's initial response and next steps; - c.
-Submit an incident progress report, upon request of the NCERT, in order to help assess and provide the necessary support in responding to an incident; - d.
-Submit a post-incident report, which contains the following information: (i) magnitude of business operations compromised, (ii) risk assessment, and (iii) the agency's response.
-They shall also provide the necessary additional information about the incident, as requested by the NCERT;
+- Sec.
+6. National Computer Emergency Response Team ("NCERT") as the Centralized Information Security Incident Reporting Mechanism.
+All covered CII Institutions shall: - a. report all information security incidents affecting their institutions to the DICT's Philippine National Computer Emergency Response Team, which shall be the central authority for all Sectoral and Organizational CERTs in the country; - b. submit an information security incident detection report to the NCERT within twenty-four (24) hours upon detection of the incident(s).
+The report shall contain basic information about the incident, such as: (1) date when the incident was first detected, (ii) nature of the information security incident, (iii) possible business processes and functions compromised, and (iv) agency's initial response and next steps;

-- e.
-Compile on an annual basis a summary of all information security incident reports and submit an annual report to the DICT Cybersecurity Bureau every 30th of June; - f.
-Comply with the reporting mechanism and template prescribed by the DICT, in the submission of all the reporting requirements described above: Provided, that information-sharing shall be done using established communication protocol, using at the minimum, the Traffic Light Protocol (TLP) as established by the DICT MC 2017-005 or succeeding policies. - 9 g.
-Participate in activities that help promote awareness, capacity building, and 10 improve an organization's information security readiness, protection, and 11 incident response capabilities, such as but not limited to cyber drills. - 12

-13 SEC.
-7. Designation of Personnel with Information Security Credentials. - All 14 government agencies shall have at least one personnel with sufficient information security training and credentials.
-Such personnel shall, preferably, hold at least Division Chief 15 16 plantilla position (or equivalent) and perform decision making or management functions.
-17 The DICT shall identify and release a list of credentials that meet this requirement.
-Such 18 personnel shall be the point person for (i) compliance with prescribed standards, (ii) 19 building information security capability within the agency, and (iii) compliance with the 20 agency's and NCERT's reporting requirements.

-SEC.
-8. Compliance by all covered CII Institutions.

-a.
-Government compliance. - The Department of Budget and Management (DBM) shall review the submission by a CII Institution to the DICT of a formal certification or self-declaration of compliance with any of the prescribed information security standards, whichever submission applies, as a prerequisite to budgetary approval.
+- submit an incident progress report, upon request of the NCERT, in order to help assess and provide the necessary support in responding to an incident; - d. submit a post-incident report, which contains the following information: (i) magnitude of business operations compromised, (ii) risk assessment, and (iii) the agency's response.
+They shall also provide the necessary additional information about the incident, as requested by the NCERT; - e. compile on an annual basis a summary of all information security incident reports and submit an annual report to the DICT Cybersecurity Bureau every $30^{th}$ of June; - f. comply with the reporting mechanism and template prescribed by the DICT, in the submission of all the reporting requirements described above: Provided, that information-sharing shall be done using established communication protocol, using at the minimum, the Traffic Light Protocol (TLP) as established by the DICT MC 2017-005 or succeeding policies. - g. participate in activities that help promote awareness, capacity building, and improve an organization's information security readiness, protection, and incident response capabilities, such as but not limited to cyber drills. - Sec.
+7. Designation of Personnel with Information Security Credentials.
+All government agencies shall have at least one personnel with sufficient information security training and credentials.
+Such personnel shall, preferably, hold at least Division Chief plantilla position (or equivalent) and perform decision making or management functions.
+The DICT shall identify and release a list of credentials that meet this requirement.
+Such personnel shall be the point person for (i) compliance with prescribed standards, (ii) building information security capability within the agency, and (iii) compliance with the agency's and NCERT's reporting requirements. - Section 8.
+Compliance by all covered CII Institutions. - a.
+Government compliance: The Department of Budget and Management (DBM) shall review the submission by a CII Institution to the DICT of a formal certification or self-declaration of compliance with any of the prescribed information security standards, whichever submission applies, as a prerequisite to budgetary approval.
 A government institution or sector regulator, which itself operates or has jurisdiction over CII, shall comply with the requirements set forth in this Act.